EthanLampone/AI-CLASS-FALL-2025/README.md

-# AI-FALL-2025
+# ETHAN LAMPONE ---- AI-FALL-2025

-# This repository will hold any work associated towards AI + will be where all homeworks are uploaded!
+## This repository will hold any work associated towards AI + will be where all homeworks are uploaded!